You typically perform the following tasks when configuring Provisioning Servers in your farm.

 Provisioning Server properties

 On the Console, the Provisioning Server Properties dialog allows you to modify Provisioning Server configuration settings.
-To view an existing Provisioning Server properties, choose one of the following methods:
+To view existing properties, choose one of the following methods:

 - Highlight a Provisioning Server, then select Properties from the Action menu.